cetceeve/SparkLing/README.md

 The realtime position updates are a data stream with new events every 3 seconds.
 On average this stream delivers over 4000 events per second and over 100 Million events per day.

-Our custom event processing engine combines information from these two datasources in realtime, to get a continuous stream of position updates with metadata.
+Our custom event processing engine combines information from these two datasources in realtime to get a continuous stream of position updates with metadata.
-This combined stream serves as the basis for our prediction problem.
+This combined stream serves as the basis for our problem.
 We collected the whole stream for 3 weeks, totalling over 2.5 Billion events in total.
 This dataset was the input for our batch feature pipeline.
 After that, our continuous feature pipeline is now continuously extracting new training samples from the data stream for future model iterations.